drmingdrmer/homefolder/README.md

 * Share your current code to [play.golang.org](http://play.golang.org) with `:GoPlay`
 * On-the-fly type information about the word under the cursor.
 Plug it into your custom vim function.
+* Go asm formatting on save
 * Tagbar support to show tags of the source code in a sidebar with `gotags`
 * Custom vim text objects such as `a function` or `inner function`
 * All commands support collecting and displaying errors in Vim's location list.
+* A async launcher for the go command is implemented for Neovim, fully async building and testing (beta).
+* Integrated with the Neovim terminal, launch `:GoRun` and other go commands in their own new terminal. (beta)

 ## Install